getsidetrack/action-xcodeproj-spm-update/README.md

 Note that this action will change the `Package.resolved` file which should be checked in to your repository.
 However, this action will not itself commit or push changes to your repository.
 We recommend using a package such as [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) to achieve this automation.

-This action is looking for an `.xcodeproj` file within the current directory (`.`).
+By default this action is looking for an `.xcodeproj` file within the current directory (`.`).
 For projects where this is not true, you may provide a `directory` input parameter.
 This is helpful for monorepo projects which may contain multiple projects.

 ```yaml
 jobs: